- Un peu de France au Canada!

 - Canada: a world of possibilities

-- Alberta…just before the Spring by Becca Choppen
+- Alberta…just before the Spring

 My feelings were a mix of nerves and excitement as I arrived at the Air Canada desk for my first trip to Canada.
 But as soon as I met up with my group of fellow travel agents, I relaxed and I knew we were going to have a lot of fun!
 In no time we were boarding our flight to Montreal.
 Our Air Canada flight was just a short seven and a half hour flight anyway.
 We touched down in a very snowy Montreal, where Raynald from Tourism Quebec was waiting to take us to The Hotel Delta Centre -Ville.
 Although conveniently central, in this busy and lively city, we decided to relax in a quiet restaurant nearby and sample a local drink “Caesar” – something like chilled tomato soup with a dash of Tabasco sauce and vodka!!
 A delicious cure for jet lag.